 Acupuncture in the AOMA Student Intern Clinics is $30.
-Purchase a Gift Certificate Packet and receive five student intern acupuncture treatments for $120.
+Purchase a 5 treatment package and receive five student intern acupuncture treatments for $120.
 Cash, checks, all major credit cards, and most Medical Savings Account Cards/Flexible Spending Account Cards are accepted at all clinic locations.

 Veterans & their dependents, AOMA employees & AOMA family, & the Austin Track Club pay $15.
 Students (any valid student ID), Yoga Yoga staff, Seton staff, law enforcement officers & law enforcement support staff, City of Austin employees, CommUnity Care employees, Jewish Family Service clients, Whole Foods employees, Body Business employees, state employees, members of AIBA, musician, and seniors pay $20.
 Low income patients may apply for a discounted rate through our Reduced Rate Program.
 Gift Certificates are available for individual sale for $30 each.